eclipse-cognicrypt/CogniCrypt/plugins/de.cognicrypt.order.editor/README.md

 # CrySL Visual Order Editor

-The Order Editor displays the usage pattern of the class as defined in the Order expression of its CrySL rule as a state machine.
+The Order Editotr displays the usage pattern of the class as defined in the Order expression of its CrySL rule as a state machine.

 ## Set up